-This report provides site and soil assessment for on-site effluent disposal at the applicant's proposed new subdivision.
-The report focuses on the land in proximity to the proposed building envelope.
-Other areas within the proposed subdivision may also be suitable for on-site effluent disposal pending further investigation at building DA stage.
-A four-bedroom dwelling is assumed.
+This report provides site and soil assessment for on-site effluent disposal at the applicant's proposed new four-bedroom dwelling.
 An Aerated Wastewater Treatment System (AWTS) is proposed.

 An AWTS coupled with surface or subsurface irrigation provides a suitable form of effluent treatment for the site and soil characteristics of the land in question.